kyleshevlin/blog/src/posts/published/how-to-prevent-a-user-from-editing-a-profile-that-isnt-theirs-in-ember/index.md

 ---
 categories: ['JavaScript', 'Web Development']
 tags: ['Ember']
-date: "2016-06-18"
+date: '2016-06-18'
-slug: "how-to-prevent-a-user-from-editing-a-profile-that-isnt-theirs-in-ember"
+slug: 'how-to-prevent-a-user-from-editing-a-profile-that-isnt-theirs-in-ember'
-status: "publish"
+status: 'publish'
-subtitle: "or How to Keep Mischievous Users Out of the Cookie Jar"
+subtitle: 'or How to Keep Mischievous Users Out of the Cookie Jar'
 title: "How to Prevent a User from Editing a Profile That Isn't Theirs in Ember"
 ---